-Just like elixirs, juices, teas, soups, cold-masticated and fermented foods, healthful condiments are are way of getting a rich boost of phytonutrients, whilst alleviating the bodies own digestive demands.
+Just like elixirs, juices, teas, soups, cold-masticated and fermented foods, healthful condiments are a way of getting a rich boost of phytonutrients, whilst alleviating the body's own digestive demands.

 Healthful condiments are alchemical creations that cannot be unpacked from a simple read-out of their individual ingredients.
 What is more, the principle job of the condiment is nearly universally recognised: to make other foods taste better: the perfect marriage of taste and vitality.
 Natural condiments are therefore also digestives, they stimulate our appetites and encourage the good flow of digestive juices for a more efficient breakdown of the foods we eat.

 While there are many variations for making Mojo specific to any given family on the island, here is my own simple, yet hearty expression of Mojo Verde (Green Mojo) which always uses Coriander (Cilantro) as its base.

 - 100g of fresh coriander (with thicker stems removed).

 - Half a cup of your favourite cold-pressed olive oil.

 - 1-tablespoon of your preferred unpasteurised fruit vinegar (like apple or grape) or the juice of 1-2 limes (depending on size/juiciness).

 - Half a teaspoon of cumin powder